molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

 # https://code.google.com/p/smash-cmu/wiki/License
 ######################################################################

-This folder contains the code to simulate drones using the actual code they will have and and plugins to simulate parts of it in V-Rep. The projects are:
+This folder contains a framework used to simulate drones using almost all of the code they will use on a real drone, and and plugins to simulate parts of it in V-Rep.

  - Initial Setup